Smooth profinite groups, I: geometrizing Kummer theory: -equivariant constructions.

+\end{enumerate} Attempting to prove a natural property satisfied by $(G,A)$-modules for arbitrary $G$-actions on $A$, it is advisable to check it first in these two extreme cases.
+If it does, the property is likely to hold true in general. \end{rem}

-\begin{rem} Let $S$ be a $G$-scheme, and let $M$ be a quasi-coherent $\mathcal O_S$-Module.
-A necessary condition for $G$-linearizing $M$ (that is to say, for the existence of a structure of $(G,\mathcal O_S)$-Module on $M$) is that $M$ be $G$-invariant.
+\begin{rem} Let $S$ be a $G$-scheme, and let $M$ be a quasi-coherent $\mathcal O_S$-module.
+If $M$ can be $G$-linearized (that is, $M$ can be endowed with a structure of $(G,\mathcal O_S)$-module), then \textit{the isomorphism class} of $M$ is $G$-invariant.
 In other words, $M$ is isomorphic to $g^*(M)$, for all $g \in G$.
-Note that $G$-invariant Modules are not systematically $G$-linearizable-- except, for instance, when $G$ is a free profinite group. \end{rem}
+Note that $G$-invariant modules are not always $G$-linearizable-- except, for instance, when $G$ is a free profinite group. \end{rem}